The Commonwealth War Graves Commission

 The information held by the CWGC can be very useful for people researching their family history (genealogy) or simply trying to find out more about the recipient of a First World War medal.
 The details provided by the CWGC can help to locate the actual grave within a cemetery or the name commemorated on a WW1 memorial if you're planning to make a visit.

-You can search the “Debt of Honour Register ” online for all 1.7 million deaths of the Commonwealth forces who died in the two world wars.
+You can search online at the Commonwealth War Graves Commission website for all 1.7 million deaths of the Commonwealth forces who died in the two world wars and subsequent conflicts.

-The information you will be provided with from the register will be:
+The information you will be provided with by the CWGC register will be:

 Additional information which may be included on the Register, if it has been recorded by the Commonwealth War Graves Commission, may be the person's military unit (at the time of death), age, and next of kin with an address.

-By way of example, the details on the “Debt of Honour Register” for Corporal Thomas Henry Parker are as follows:
+By way of an example, the details provided by the CWGC for Corporal Thomas Henry Parker are as follows:

 Graves and summer flowers at Tyne Cot cemetery, Passchendaele in the Ypres Salient battlefield.